hyperledger-archives/sawtooth-rfcs/README.md

 [Before creating an RFC]: #before-creating-an-rfc

 A hastily-proposed RFC can hurt its chances of acceptance.
-Low quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term roadmap, may be quickly rejected, which can be demotivating for the unprepared contributor.
+Low quality proposals, proposals for previously-rejected changes, or those that don't fit into the near-term roadmap, may be quickly rejected, which can be demotivating for the unprepared contributor.
 Laying some groundwork ahead of the RFC can make the process smoother.